 About The DEV Dog Pack

 Hello again and welcome to our “Meet Out Pack" page!
-Our little pack consists of myself, Corey, our three doggos (Bella, Loba & Ogun) and our two cats (Howlett & Cali Cat).
+Our little pack consists of myself, Corey, our three doggos (Bella, Bear, & Ogun) and our two cats (Howlett & Cali Cat) for now.

 First up, a bit more about Corey and his background.
-Corey grew up in California but his family moved to Chandler when he was about 8 years old and he's lived here in AZ ever since.
+Corey grew up in California but his family moved to Chandler when he was about 8 years old.
 He has forever been obsessed with animals, even as a wee kiddo, insisting that he have his "zoo" with him at all times.
 This "zoo" being a tissue box filled with little plastic animals.
 As time went on, he grew out of needing his "zoo" but he never stopped loving animals.
 Initially, like most animal loving tiny humans, he decided he should become a veterinarian, but quickly realized while working at Cornerstone Animal Hospital in Gilbert (shout out to the Burke's and their crew!) that he was much more interested in the behavior side of things over medical.
 And so his dog training journey began.

-He has dedicated the last decade of his life to learning as much as he can about canine behavior so he can further improve our training program.
+He has dedicated his life to learning as much as he can about canine behavior so he can further improve our training program.
 He spent about a year learning from a mentor in Los Angeles who specialized in intense behavior modification.
-After that, he came back to the Valley and worked for a local dog training company for 7 years.
+After that, he moved back to Arizona and worked for a local dog training company there for 7 years.
 During that time, he was given the chance to refine his skills, practice a solid method for creating stronger canine communication and fine tune his abilities particularly with pups with the most severe behavioral challenges.
-He also became a certified AKC Canine Good Citizen evaluator.

 In April 2018, Corey and I started Dog’s Eye View, and now we are working together towards building the biz and helping as many people as humanly possible with their dogs.
 We recognize the struggle that folks have been through and we want to help them through those struggles so they too can have a peaceful, fun, and amazing relationship with their dogs.